zbirobin/MaskSDM-MEE/README.md

 ### ⚙️ Requirements

-This project is entirely written in Python (version 3.10.8), primarily using the PyTorch library for model training.
+This project is entirely written in Python (version 3.10.8), primarily using the PyTorch library.
 All required dependencies can be installed in a Python virtual environment using:

 ```sh
 pip install -r requirements.txt